 Eye For Film >> Festivals >> A-Z >> FrightFest >> 2021

-Arrow Video Frightfest returns to its home at the Cineworld Leicester Square this year with a line-up of films set t deliver thrills and chills from all around the world.
-This will be followed in September by an online event, letting fans enjoy the thrills of the festival even if their areas are under lockdown.
+Arrow Video Frightfest returned to its home at the Cineworld Leicester Square this year with a line-up of films which delivered thrills and chills from all around the world.
+This was followed in September by an online event, letting fans enjoy the thrills of the festival even if their areas were under lockdown.

 View previous years coverage of the FrightFest festival:

 After receiving a mysterious letter, a woman travels to a desolate island town and soon becomes trapped in a nightmare.

 During the bright Nordic summer, a group of children reveal their dark and mysterious powers when the adults aren't looking.